ahmetus/markdown-modern/COMPLETION-REPORT.md

 - Basic UI/UX (no rich formatting, limited visual feedback)
 - Simple prompt interface
 - Fewer convenience features
+- **No image recognition** - Cannot view or analyze screenshots, images, or visual content (a significant bottleneck for visual debugging and design work)

 **Bottom Line**: For actual coding work, Copilot CLI's reliability and performance matter more than fancy features.
 The combination of Copilot CLI's solid infrastructure with Claude Sonnet 4.5's capabilities created a highly productive development environment.